MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-sharpie/tools.md

 ---
-title: "Tools & Commands"
+title: "Objective Sharpie Tools & Commands"
-description: "Overview of the tools included with Objective Sharpie, and the command line arguments to use them." ms.prod: xamarin ms.assetid: A84E209B-8932-4CC1-BAD1-7FD51F798A97
+description: "This document provides an overview of the tools included with Objective Sharpie and the command-line arguments to use with them." ms.prod: xamarin ms.assetid: A84E209B-8932-4CC1-BAD1-7FD51F798A97
 author: asb3993